t-mart/deboned-chicken-thighs/README.md

 | Non-meat / Total | 31.19%      |
 | Meat / Total     | 68.81%      |

 The last line there is where "roughly **70%**" from above is derived from.
+Of course, you may even get a different yield depending on your knife skills, time invested, chicken cuts, etc.

 In conclusion, if you're only targeting meat:

-- If `bone-in skin-on price/pound ÷ 0.7` is less than `boneless skinless price/pound`, then its a a good deal to buy the bone-in skin on.
+- If `BISO price/pound ÷ 0.7` is less than `BLSL price/pound`, then its a a good deal to buy the BISO.
 - If you need `n` pounds of thigh meat from bone-in skin-on chicken thighs, buy `n ÷ 0.7` pounds.

 On the downside, deboning requires time, practice, and perhaps, a boning knife.
 This is what you're